How is this network network from many other existing similar networks like women in STEM/ Women in Technology networks?

 To create a web of contacts that those in our network can use to develop their own projects and careers in order to help us all reach our full potential.

 It is important that we support women in hardware because women make up 50% of users of hardware.
-If we don’t have diversity in those who design and develop hardware, then we will not address the needs of a diversity of users.
+If we don’t have diversity in those who design and develop hardware, then we will not address the needs of a diversity of users site web.
 Women have a different experience of the world than men.
 We can use our experiences as a resource to question and change how we design and use hardware.

 Yes, we don’t think that there is one way to be a woman, there are many.
 We welcome anyone who identifies as “woman”, as well as those who identify as being outside of gender binaries.
 We aim to be inclusive and invite for input that might help us help all those who want to join and use our network.
 It is the differences between us that makes us such a rich and valuable network.